 - View full page

 - 1 Year [Full-Time]; 2 years or 3 Years [Part-Time]

 The minimum academic entry requirements for a Masters programme will be a Lower Second UK honours degree, or international equivalent, in a relevant science or engineering discipline.
 For applicants with some years' industrial experience, a lesser qualification may be acceptable.

 - Apply online

-There is a substantial continuing need for specialist engineers to service the nuclear industry.
-A DTI report of 2002 estimates that the UK Nuclear Industry will need an influx of several thousand specialist engineers over the next 15 years.
+There is a substantial continuing need for specialist engineers to service the nuclear industry for the operation and decommissioning of the existing reactors, and a growing worldwide programme of building new reactors.
 Against this background, The University of Manchester is offering a postgraduate programme in Nuclear Science & Technology to help supply the industry with expertise level to help fill the predicted skills gap.